 Writer's descriptive text on Jason's choreography for lyrics from Creo En Mi.

 Jason Wong’s lesson was very quiet.
-Participants included the deaf, hearing people and Japanese who did not speak Chinese.
-Despite occasionally loud music, most of the time everything was quiet as Jason communicated with participants using Hong Kong sign language and body language accompanied by verbal instructions off and on.
+Participants included Deaf and Hearing people and Japanese who did not speak Chinese.
+Despite occasionally loud music, most of the time everything was quiet as Jason communicated with participants using Hong Kong Sign Language and body language accompanied by verbal instructions off and on.
 Everyone had to focus, observe and make every facial expression and movement a meaningful communication.
-Participants who did not understand Hong Kong sign language could look at Jason, the mirror or other participants.
+Participants who did not understand Hong Kong Sign Language could look at Jason, the mirror or other participants.
 Those who could not hear the music could look at Jason, the mirror and others, feel the vibration of the floor and the amplifiers.
 As I reflected on his lesson, I thought: doesn’t every dance lesson in general work this way -- looking at instructors, the mirror and other students?

 Jason in sign language dance class with his students, feeling the beat with the amplifier; Photo: Editorial Team of dance journal/hk

 Jason wanted to challenge himself by studying dance and decided to go to New York to do so.
 He was determined to embark on a voyage of self-discovery and to find out what he was good at, instead of drifting and wasting his life.
-Unexpectedly, the biggest challenge he was to face at dance school was not to his body, but because of his deafness.
-The school did not provide sign language translation and most of the time teachers explained things verbally in class.
-Jason could not get much out of the lessons simply by looking at the instructors, the mirror and his classmates, so in order to study on equal terms with them, Jason asked the school to provide sign language translation.
+Unexpectedly, the biggest challenge he was to face at dance school was not to his body, but because of him being Deaf.
+The school did not provide Sign Interpretation and most of the time teachers explained things verbally in class.
+Jason could not get much out of the lessons simply by looking at the instructors, the mirror and his classmates, so in order to study on equal terms with them, Jason asked the school to provide Sign Interpretation.
 However, the school turned him down, recommending him to either withdraw from his studies or continue with the existing study mode.
 Jason then started researching laws related to his situation, and came across the Americans with Disabilities Act.
-With the help of a lawyer working in human rights, whom he met at an equal rights carnival, after three months of negotiation he reached an agreement with the school that he would continue with his studies and the school would provide sign language translation.
+With the help of a lawyer working in human rights, whom he met at an equal rights carnival, after three months of negotiation he reached an agreement with the school that he would continue with his studies and the school would provide Sign Interpretation.
 To achieve inclusion, one must first know what his/her rights are and how to fight for them.

 There was another incident at the school that really struck Jason.
 Students had to register for courses early, otherwise they could not get a place.
 Jason once arrived early for a class and suddenly noticed other students there walking around.
 He found this strange and asked the staff member at reception what was happening.
 They had difficulty understanding each other but with some effort, he realized that adjustments to the lesson had just been announced and every student had to register for it again.
 Jason had not been able to hear the announcement, had waited in vain for the lesson to start and now the class was full.
 Jason was frustrated and angry.
 He complained to the school about his upsetting experience.
-The most ridiculous thing was that the next time he met the same staff member, they started communicating with him in American sign language.
+The most ridiculous thing was that the next time he met the same staff member, they started communicating with him in American Sign Language.
 It turned out that the person knew sign language all along, but did not use it with Jason.
-Most of the time, the deaf are “disabled” by people who can hear.
-It is not that the deaf are not willing to communicate and listen.
-It is other people who do not bother to get messages across to the deaf and make the effort to understand them – instead, they simply put all the responsibility for communication on the deaf person.
+Most of the time, Deaf people are “disabled” by people who can hear.
+It is not that Deaf people are not willing to communicate and listen.
+It is other people who do not bother to get messages across to them and make the effort to understand them – instead, they simply put all the responsibility for communication on Deaf people.

-In fact, at schools for the deaf in the past, students were not allowed to use sign language to communicate.
+In fact, at schools for Deaf people in the past, students were not allowed to use sign language to communicate.
 Body language was not encouraged either.
-Instead, deaf students were forced to lip read.
-One of Jason’s students, Baobao, was also deaf and was all too familiar with people’s misunderstanding of the deaf.
-Already an actress, she wanted to eradicate people’s stereotypes of the deaf through dance.
-Her social circle was limited to deaf people because of bigger institutional problems.
-In Jason’s lessons, she now got to meet people who could hear.
-She found that there were also ordinary people who were willing to understand and communicate with the deaf.
+Instead, Deaf students were forced to lip read.
+One of Jason’s students, Baobao, was also Deaf and was all too familiar with people’s misunderstanding of Deaf people.
+Already an actress, she wanted to eradicate people’s stereotypes of Deaf people through dance.
+Her social circle was limited to Deaf people because of bigger institutional problems.
+In Jason’s lessons, she now got to meet more Hearing people.
+She found that there were also Hearing people who were willing to understand and communicate with Deaf people.
 Inclusion is achieved by effort from both sides rather than one side working on its own, however hard they try.

 Jason Wong is one of the choreographer and dancer of Sign Movement, performed at Eaton HK in December 2019; Photo: Xin Li

-People often have stereotypes about deaf people, for instance that the deaf do not listen to and are not interested in music.
+People often have stereotypes about Deaf people, for instance that they do not listen to and are not interested in music.